[EagerLoad] Which is more useful, leftJoin or with? [N+1 problem]

 What is join?

-You get the data that matches the join condition while retaining all the data from the left table.
+data that matches the join condition while retaining all the data from the left table.

-These joins are a feature of SQL.
+These joins are a SQL feature.

-They join multiple tables within a query.
+They combine multiple tables within a query.

 0 => array:3[ "query" => "select * from `blogs` inner join `comments` on `blogs`.`id` = `blog_id`" "bindings" => [] "time" => 1.5 ],